xDoplear/Meshtastic-With-Sensors/README.md

      The name of the private channel should be "MendezLab"
    - The following settings will be under "Radio configuration" section
      - Go to "Device" and change the role to CLIENT_HIDDEN and enable Serial output
-     - Go to "Power" and do the following **These values may need some modifications**
+     - Go to "Power" and do the following. **These values may need tinkering**
          - Enable Power Saving Mode (if you see fit)
          - Change the wait for bluetooth setting to 30 seconds
          - Change both super deep sleep and light sleep duration to 300 seconds